irripro/django_menus/README.rst

 ~~~~~~~~~~~~~~~~~~
 The output from Menu is HTML.
 From there you may wish to devise your own style.
 Or it may be that you want to modify the HTML to work with existing CSS (and JS?) from another source.
 That's ok, the section below is optional and entirely separate from the HTML generation.

 But maybe you want a menu and have no framework you need to match.
-Or you want to style the menus to match the site.
+Or you want to style the menus to match a site.
 Django_menus comes with a full action/theming structure you can follow.
 Or get some inspiration and a start.

-The basic action is a 'hover'-action CSS only menu.
+The basic action is a 'hover'-action CSS-only menu.
 There are options to turn the menus into 'click'-action using Javascript.
 You'll need to skip down to see how to do that.

 I should claim how fabulous this is, which it can be.
 However, I've not worked the code through.
 Some options and themes can give strange and marvelous results.
 But give it a go because, if it gets you part-way down the road, that's a start, right?